yetanalytics/project-pan/README.md

     - the broader, narrower, related, broadMatch, narrowMatch, relatedMatch and exactMatch properties for Verbs, Activity Types and Attachment Usage Types.
-    - the recommendedActivityTypes property for Activity Extensions
+    - the `recommendedActivityTypes` property for Activity Extensions
-    - the recommendedVerbs property for Context and Result Extensions
+    - the `recommendedVerbs` property for Context and Result Extensions
-    - Determining Properties, objectStatementRefTemplate property and the contextStatementRefTemplate properties for Statement Templates.
+    - Determining Properties, `objectStatementRefTemplate` property and the `contextStatementRefTemplate` properties for Statement Templates.
-    - sequence, alternates, optional, oneOrMore and zeroOrMore properties for Patterns.
+    - `sequence`, `alternates`, `optional`, `oneOrMore` and `zeroOrMore` properties for Patterns.
-- `:contexts` - Validate that all instances of @context resolve to valid JSON-LD contexts and that they allow all properties to expand out to absolute IRIs during JSON-LD processing.
-The @context property is always found in the Profile metadata and in Activity Definitions, though they can also be found in Extensions for said Activity Definitions.
+- `:contexts` - Validate that all instances of `@context` resolve to valid JSON-LD contexts and that they allow all properties to expand out to absolute IRIs during JSON-LD processing.
+The `@context` property is always found in the Profile metadata and in Activity Definitions, though they can also be found in Extensions for said Activity Definitions.